airman416/books-site/src/content/blog/starting-and-stopping.md

 ---
-title: "Starting and Stopping"
+title: Starting and Stopping
-description: "Most advice tells you to never quit.
+description: Most advice tells you to never quit.
 That's wrong.
-Knowing when to stop is just as important as knowing when to start."
+Knowing when to stop is just as important as knowing when to start.
 date: 2025-01-15
-published: true
+published: false
+author: Armaan Agrawal
-tags: ["startups", "decision-making"]
+tags:
+  - startups
+  - decision-making
-topic: "Startups"
+topic: Startups
 ---

 Most advice tells you to never quit.
 That's wrong.
 Knowing when to stop is just as important as knowing when to start.